sergot/ngx-smart-form/README.md

 ngx-smart-form is an Angular module for generating forms in your application.

+Work still in progress - help will be appreciated. :)

 # Features

 - generates correct angular form based on provided settings